Nur-betul/medapp/README.md

 - A user can see when they will be reminded.
 - A user can set a reminder to complete in that list.
 - A user can see a list of all the reminders they have created.
-- A user will receive a local notification five seconds after reminder creation outside of App foreground as proof of concept reminder.
+- A user will receive a local notification five seconds after reminder creation outside of App foreground as a proof of concept reminder notification.

 ## Summary